Choosing Disability Representation

 You should look for a representative who specializes in SSDI and understands the complexities and nuances of the process.
 Don't be fooled if some representatives try to impress you with their local influence.
 It's highly unlikely that they have special power over local SSA staff or can ensure your hearing will take place in front of a specific judge.

-Allsup's expertise is evident in its nearly 30 year history and knowledgeable staff with thousands of years of combined experience working with the SSA.
+Allsup's expertise is evident in its 30 year history and knowledgeable staff with thousands of years of combined experience working with the SSA.

 Will the organization help you file the initial application for SSDI?

 The myth that you cannot have a representative help you file your initial Social Security Disability Insurance application may stem from the fact that many attorneys only accept SSDI customers after their disability applications are denied.

 However, it can be to your advantage to use a representative in the earliest stages.
 This is especially true when completing the Activities of Daily Living questionnaire, which requires a level of detail that can easily derail you because you are unfamiliar with the process.
 For example, Allsup, which accepts customers at all levels throughout the SSDI application process, has average approval rates higher than the national average, including at both the initial disability application and reconsideration phases.
 This means more people receive their awards quicker and avoid the hearing and Appeals Council phases when using Allsup as their representative.

 What specific activities will the representative undertake on your behalf?

 It's important to choose a representative who consistently works the claim on your behalf throughout the process and removes the burden from you.
 For example, you should ask: